History Guardians 67843

 Shared student folder

 Our coach maintains a shared student folder where teams from Manhattan, Queens, and Hudson Valley upload robot designs, attachments, code, and videos.
+This resource accelerates learning and collaboration across teams.

 Community design collaboration

 During our redesign, we studied Manhattan Team 69309’s robot and used it as a starting framework.
 After sharing our redesign, they later improved their robot using our ideas.
+This back-and-forth demonstrates true coopertition—learning from and contributing to the community.

 Summary & Reflection